Apfelsafft/m5dial/README.md

 Whenever you include a page you can override certain configuration items by using vars:.
 Please always state your entity id and choose a unique name variable for each page.

 To save power, the backlight will be turned off after some time.
-Configurable in <>
+Configurable in entity `touchscreen_display_countdown`

 At this moment in time there are the following pages available
 # clock